Should I select Professional Writing as a concentration or as a minor?

-You will meet with the Internship Director, Dr. Wendy Winn, to discuss your interests and options at the end of your junior year or the beginning of your senior year.
-You may choose to apply for an internship in Boone with one of our previously established sites, locate one on your own in Boone, or locate one at another geographic location.
+You will meet with the Director of Internships to discuss your interests and options at the end of your junior year or the beginning of your senior year.
+You may choose to apply for an internship in Boone with one of our established sites, locate one on your own in Boone, or locate one at another geographic location.
 Securing an internship is not automatic; rather you will apply for one just as you would apply for a job.
-In addition, Dr. Winn needs to speak with all potential site supervisors to ensure that they agree to the terms followed by all site supervisors.
+In addition, the Director needs to speak with all potential site supervisors to ensure that they agree to the terms followed by all site supervisors.

-When do I need to meet with the Internship Director about a possible internship?
+When do I need to meet with the Director of Internships about a possible internship?

-The earlier in the semester you meet with Dr. Winn, the better.
+The earlier in the semester you meet with the Director, the better.
 Registration for internships occurs the semester prior, so registration for spring internships is completed fall semester and registration for summer and fall internships is completed spring semester.

 Can I register for an internship online?

 Registration for an internship requires a contract be signed by the intern and the site supervisor and is accompanied by a list of agreed upon goals and objectives.
-As a result, Dr. Winn enters all internship information into the system for registration to be complete.
+As a result, the Director enters all internship information into the system for registration to be complete.